sveltejs/svelte/documentation/docs/98-reference/.generated/compile-errors.md

 ### props_id_invalid_placement

 ```
-`$props.id()` can only be used at the top level of components as a variable declaration initializer
+`$props.id()` can only be used at the top level of components as a variable declaration initializer, and before any `await` expression.
 ```

 ### props_illegal_name